TPZ-CORE/tpz_core/README.md

 All the commands and their names, descriptions and permissions are fully configurable.

+##

+For more information and support related to our Framework you can contact us on our discord: https://discord.gg/Ms7TR9VsAB

 ## Disclaimer and Credits

 Credits to VORP-CORE for the logic of Server & Client Callbacks, Notifications and to REDEM:RP for useful native and clothing functions.